Flathead Valley Community College promotes excellence in lifelong learning, focusing on student success and community needs.

 The four core themes are

 - Transfer preparation;

-- Workforce preparation;
+- Workforce preparation; and

-- Community education.
+- Developmental education.

 Flathead Valley Community College is governed by a seven-member Board of Trustees.
 The trustees are elected by the citizens of Flathead County.
 Members serve three-year terms on a rotating basis with elections held yearly on the Tuesday following the first Monday in May.
 The trustees are charged with the primary responsibilities of setting college policies and selecting a president to administer the operations of the institution.

 FVCC coordinates with the Montana Board of Regents.

 Flathead Valley Community College receives funding from federal, state, and local sources.
 The total budget authority is based on projected student enrollments and determined according to a formula.
 State of Montana appropriations, state and federal grants, and local sources (i.e. county taxes, student tuition, and other income) provide funding for FVCC.

 Flathead Valley Community College is accredited by the Northwest Commission on Colleges and Universities.
 Accreditation of an institution of higher education by the Northwest Commission on Colleges and Universities indicates that it meets or exceeds criteria for the assessment of institutional quality evaluated through a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

 Accreditation by the Northwest Commission on Colleges and Universities applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.